-(2) It shall be the duty of every Police Officer to assist the Local Public Health Authority, if demanded in writing, his aid for the lawful exercise of any power vested in them under this Ordinance or the rules or bye laws made thereunder.

-14. Local Self Government to provide adequate facility to the health officer.-(1) Every Local Self Government Institution shall provide its health officer with such financial and clerical assistance, office space, furniture, stationery, forms and vehicle necessary for the proper conduct of the business of such health officer.

-(2) Any expenses incurred or loss suffered on account of execution of any work or steps taken by health officer of the local area, for sanitary convenience, abatement of nuisance and the like, under this Ordinance shall be met by the Local Self Government Institution and such amount may be recovered from the person to whom the notice under this Ordinance was issued, as arrears of land revenue by the Local Self Government Institution.

-15. Health officer's power to exercise the provisions of public health laws in the State.- Health Officer shall have powers to exercise the provisions regarding public health and environment in the existing and the enacting Acts in the State.
+- (2) It shall be the duty of every Police Officer to assist the Local Public Health Authority, if demanded in writing, his aid for the lawful exercise of any power vested in them under this Ordinance or the rules or regulations made thereunder. - 14.
+Local Self Government to provide adequate facility to the Health Officer.-(1) Every Local Self Government Institution shall provide its Health Officer with such financial and clerical assistance, office space, furniture, stationery, forms and vehicle necessary for the proper conduct of the business of such Health Officer. - (2) Any expenses incurred or loss suffered on account of execution of any work or steps taken by Health Officer of the local area, for sanitary convenience, abatement of nuisance and the like, under this Ordinance shall be met by the Local Self Government Institution and such amount may be recovered from the person to whom the notice under this Ordinance was issued, as arrears of land revenue by the Local Self Government Institution. - 15.
+Health Officer's power to exercise the provisions of public health laws in the State.- Health Officer shall exercise the powers under the provisions regarding public health and environment laws in the State.